Good Clusterings Have Large Volume: Main results

 \subsection{Stability of Site Vectors}

-{\bf Overview:} For any vertex clustering $C$ with clustering vector $w(C)$, its normal cone $N_{\mathcal{P}^{=}}(w(C))$ contains all site vectors for which $C$ is an optimal constrained LSA and the normal cone $N_{\mathcal{P^{\pm}}}(w(C))$ contains all sites with the properties stated in Corollary \ref{boundedshapepartitionpowerdiagram}.
-So far, we observed that clusterings with large normal cones are good in two senses: they are likely to be computed with randomly chosen sites and they have high volume, \ie\ each site vector strictly inducing this clustering can be perturbed with the same (high) amount without changing the clustering.
-Given a vertex clustering $C$ and its normal cone, we now characterize a \textbf{most stable} site vector in the normal cone.
+{\bf Overview.} We observed that clusterings with high volume are good for two reasons.
+They are likely to be computed for random sites and any site vector can be perturbed significantly without changing the clustering.
+Given $w(C)$ and its normal cone, we now characterize a \textbf{most stable} site vector inducing $C$.
 After introducing our notion of stability, which depends on the choice of a $p$-norm, we provide an optimization problem whose optimal solution gives us a site vector with the highest possible stability for this clustering.
-Moreover, we present how the optimal solutions for different $p$-norms are connected and how one can obtain an approximate solution for any $p$-norm via use of the Euclidean norm.
+Moreover, we present how the optimal solutions for different $p$-norms are connected and how one can obtain an approximate solution for any $p$-norm by using the Euclidean norm.